 Green Bond Standard.
 Alongside the Renewed Strategy, the Commission published its proposal for an EU Green Bond Standard (EU GBS) on 6 July 2021.
 The Regulation lays down the foundation for a common framework of rules regarding the use and designation of EU GBS for bonds that pursue environmentally sustainable objectives within the meaning of Taxonomy Regulation.
 The Regulation is mainly aimed at issuers who wish to use the voluntary EU GB standard.
-The political agreement was reached on 28 February 2023.
 The Regulation entered into force in December 2023 and will apply from 21 December 2024 with a transition period for certain requirements until 21 June 2026.

-The Regulation also sets up a system for registering and supervising companies that act as external reviewers for green bonds aligned with this framework.
-The negotiations are ongoing both in the European Parliament and in the Council.
-It is expected that the Regulation will be finalized by the end of 2022.
 On 6 July 2021, the European Commission adopted the Delegated Act on Article 8 under the EU Taxonomy Regulation which requires entities covered by the EU Non-Financial Reporting Directive (NFRD) to publish information on how and to what extent their activities are associated with economic activities that quality as "environmentally sustainable" under the EU Taxonomy Regulation.
-The application of the delegated act for financial institutions is limited in 2022 and 2023 to certain elements, while the remaining provision applies from 1 January 2024 (e.g., the Green Asset Ratio).
+The application of the delegated act for financial institutions was limited in 2022 and 2023 to certain elements, while the remaining provision applies from 1 January 2024 (e.g, the Green Asset Ratio).
 The disclosure of the information related with banks' trading book exposures and fees and commissions for other commercial services will apply from 1 January 2026.